June 26, 2017

 If you’ve considered a fulfilling career path equipped with ample opportunities industry-wide, it may be time to turn your sights toward healthcare.
 But as the statistics have revealed, your healthcare career goals are most likely to be achieved if you pursue a higher education degree.

 Perusing the nursing and health sciences options at the undergraduate institution of your choice is a great place to start.
-To learn more about your options, visit The College of St. Scholastica’s School of Nursing and School of Health Sciences pages.
+To learn more about your options, visit The College of St. Scholastica’s School of Health Professions page.

 Receive Program Info and Financial Aid Options